Skip to Content

 Tip: If you are traveling with at least 2 people with their own My Disney Experience accounts and Guardians of the Galaxy: Cosmic Rewind is a “must do” for you, split up the duties and have 1 person try for the Virtual Queue right at 7 a.m. while the other one tries to purchase an Individual Lightning Lane selection.

-Remember, the virtual queue opens up to ALL guests with an Epcot theme park reservation and valid theme park admission starting at 7 a.m., no matter if a guest is staying onsite or offsite.
+Remember, the virtual queue opens up to ALL eligible guests starting at 7 a.m., no matter if a guest is staying onsite or offsite.

 But, Individual Lightning Lane Selection purchases begin for onsite guests starting at 7 a.m.
 Offsite guests can’t book these until park opening, which is usually one hour after onsite guests have already snagged all, if not most, pay-to-ride availability.